Judge Roy Scream

 A relatively mild ride, the Judge Roy Scream is a great beginner coaster and provides a good transition between “kiddie” coasters and the larger thrill rides.
 Its classic out-and-back layout is simplistic in nature, with low-hanging supports providing a “head chopper” effect just before the final brake run.

 The name “Judge Roy Scream” is a nod to the eccentric Texas Justice of the Peace, Judge Roy Bean.
-In keeping with the pun, the last thing riders see before plummeting down the first drop is a sign stating “Appeal Denied.”
+In keeping with the legal puns, the last thing riders see before plummeting down the first drop is a sign stating “Appeal Denied.”

 Ride History